COMET

 Typically, economists rely on market prices to estimate consumers’ marginal willingness to pay for a good.
 When the good in question is not traded in markets, economists must resort to other strategies.
 One of those strategies is the hedonic pricing method.

 The main assumption of hedonic pricing is that the total price of a good equals the sum of the prices of its components.
 Using this assumption, we can deconstruct the price of a good traded in markets and attribute part of the total price to each of its non-traded component parts.
-For example, we can model the price of an apartment as a function of it’s size, view, age, location, number of bathrooms, proximity to public service, etc. If we take two apartments that are exactly equal but only differ on their view (e.g., one might be in the 2nd floor and the other on the 30th floor of the same building), their difference in price must be the added value of the view.
+For example, we can model the price of an apartment as a function of its size, view, age, location, number of bathrooms, proximity to public service, etc. If we take two apartments that are exactly equal but only differ on their view (e.g., one might be on the 2nd floor and the other on the 30th floor of the same building), their difference in price must be the added value of the view.
 If we have data on the prices and attributes of several apartments, we could leverage hedonic pricing to estimate how much consumers value a nice view.

 Think Deeper: what are the other underlying assumptions of hedonic pricing?
 When might it not be appropriate to use this method to value non-traded goods?